nutratech/blog/posts/hosting-your-own-blog-ubuntu-nginx-ghost.rst

     ghost install --db=sqlite3
     ghost setup

-Set the url to the real url for that server, e.g. https://example.com/blog
+Set the URL to the full URL for that server, e.g. https://example.com/blog

 Choose to start ghost.
 Then verify it is running with these commands.